avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 # Phony targets

+Make's job is to targets up-to-date.
+We've assumed that targets represent files, which are brought up-to-date by creating them or rebuilding them.
+In fact, however, targets need not represent files.
+Instead, they can represent labels for arbitrary commands or actions you want make to execute.
+Such targets are known as _phony_ targets.

-Make's job is to bring target files up-to-date.
-It would seem that make should verify that the target file exists and is newer than all its dependencies.
-However, that's not actually how make works.
-It has no postcondition check to verify that the target is in fact built.
-Instead, it operates under the assumption that is a target's dependencies (if any) are satisfied and its commands (if any) are successfully run, the target is up-to-date.
-The implication is that a target need not actually be a file.
-Such targets are called phony targets.
+The mechanism by which make implements phony targets is very simple.
+After a rule is processed, make has no postcondition check to verify that the target "file" was in fact build.
+Instead, it operates under the assumption that if a target's dependencies are satisfied and its commands are successfuly run, the target is up-to-date.
+As we'll see, a target need not even have any corresponding dependencies or commands.

 Phony targets have two canonical use cases:

-* As a label for one or more arbitrary commands you want make to run
+* As a label for one or more arbitrary commands you want make to run.
-* As an alias for one or more other targets, such that running the phony target is the same as running the other targets directly
+* As an alias for one or more other targets, such that running the phony target is the same as running the other target(s) directly.

 &#x20;Let's explore both use cases.
 Suppose we want to use make to automate the task of running our program.
 In other words, to execute the command `./testintmath`.
 To achieve this, we can add the following rule to our makefile:&#x20;